 In the unlikely event that you experience any unusual symptoms such as pain or soreness in or around your eyes or your vision seems blurred, contact your optometrist or seek medical advice as you might be experiencing an adverse reaction to the drops.

-Cyclopentolate 0.5% or 1% eye drops are commonly used on children.
-The drops allow the optometrist to obtain a more accurate reading of the focusing power of your child’s eyes by stopping them focusing on objects close to them.
-They also widen the pupil of their eye.
+optometrist to obtain a more accurate reading of the focusing power of your child’s eyes.
+This works by relaxing the muscles which control the lens inside their eye.
+They also make the pupil of their eye larger.

 The drops take about 30 minutes to work and the effect may last for up to 24 hours.
-Your child should not undertake potentially hazardous activities such as cycling until their vision has returned to normal.

 Tropicamide eye drops allow your optometrist to view the inside of your eye more easily by making the pupils wider than normal.